-&lt;sup>2Music minors will be required to perform in Student Recital once a semester in the four semesters in which they are enrolled in MU \\\\\\: Applied Music.
+13Music minors will be required to perform in Student Recital once a semester in the four semesters in which they are enrolled in MU : Applied Music.
 Requirements also include attendance of music events such as recitals, concerts, and student recitals.

-&lt;sup>3A music minor must audition for the music faculty in their applied area.
-Remedial courses may be deemed necessary by the faculty (e.g. class voic).
+14A music minor must audition for the music faculty in their applied area.

-&lt;sup>4Required ensembles include Chorale or Wind Symphony.
+15Required ensembles include Chorale or Wind Symphony.